Do You Need Travel Insurance to Visit the USA? (2026 Guide)

 What USA Travel Insurance Covers for Visitors

-Visitor insurance plans focus on emergency medical care and related services that arise after your policy's effective date.
-These plans prioritize acute medical emergencies and evacuation services over routine care.
+Visitor insurance covers emergency medical care and related services that arise after the policy's effective date.
+Acute emergencies and evacuation are covered, but routine care isn't.

 Emergency medical expenses